LogtalkDotOrg/logtalk-for-vscode/README.md

 To trace execution you must either use the debug toolbar buttons or send the `trace/0` and `notrace/0` messages to the `debugger` tool from the integrated terminal.
 See the documentation of the `debugger` tool for details.

 When debugging in the integrated terminal using the `debugger` tool, the current clause (at leashed unification ports) is shown in the active editor window.
-The VSCode debug toolbar buttons are supported and extended with additional buttons for common port commands.
+The VSCode debug toolbar buttons are supported and extended with additional buttons for common port commands (in the left group) and `debugger` tool messages (in the right group).
 For other port commands, you must type the command in the integrated terminal.

 Breakpoints and log points can be added and removed using the "Run" menu breakpoint items.
 Clicking at the left of a line number in an editor window, in the same line as a clause head, creates a clause breakpoint represented by a red dot.
 Control-clicking in this red dot allows the breakpoint to be removed, edited, or disabled.
 But, although VSCode supports it, a Logtalk breakpoint cannot be a combination of log point and different types of breakpoints.
 If you edit a breakpoint, you must keep its singular type.